-A council sets the quorum for its committees and subcommittees, either by resolution or by stating the quorum in the terms of reference.
+A community board sets the quorum for its committees and subcommittees, either by resolution or by stating the quorum in the terms of reference.
 Committees may set the quorums for their subcommittees by resolution provided that it is not less than two members.
 (See also 7.4).

 In the case of subcommittees the quorum will be two members unless otherwise stated.
-In the case of committees at least one member of the quorum must be a member of the council, or if established by a local board or community board, the relevant board.
+In the case of committees at least one member of the quorum must be a member of the community board.